ujr/guides/guides/Glossary.md

 diagrams (showing interactions along time), use case diagrams (a users's possible system interactions), and others.

+**UTF-8** = Unicode Transformation Format 8-bit, the (variable
+width) character encoding of choice for its many nice properties (sorts the same as the encoded charcter codes, introduces no extra null bytes, resynchronization is always possible, and ASCII is a subset).
+While at it: UTF-8 is an *encoding* (mapping numbers to bytes), while Unicode is a *charset* (character set, mapping characters to numbers); ASCII is both.

 **XP** = Extreme Programming, a software development methodology.

 ## Methodologies